 Getting to know someone can be an intimidating process – one upon which we all depend to build relationships.
 So how do you best go about it?
-Your body language, questions, and responses in the early moments will form an impression that may or may not be to your advantage in the long run.
+Your body language, questions, and responses in the early moments of a conversation will form an impression that may or may not be to your advantage in the long run.
 Your skills in getting to know people successfully will directly affect the outcomes of job interviews, dates, and important client meetings.
+No pressure, right?

 The best conversations are like a river – they flow along, even if there are a few bumps and turns along the way.
 It takes some practice and finesse to drive a balanced conversation that moves along naturally, and having some good questions tucked in your back pocket can help you navigate slow spots and push past mere small talk.
 After all, small talk, while necessary in many situations, won’t actually help you get to know someone.
 And then, when you see them again, there isn’t a good place to pick up where you left off!

 In this guide, we will share 53 great questions to ask to get to know someone.
 Asking questions helps show your conversation partner that you are interested in them as a person.
 They are designed to help draw out and introduce meaningful, rather than superficial, conversation topics that you can both converse on without forcing participation.

-- DON’T be afraid of vulnerability (and by that, we mean the state of being exposed to the possibility of harm).
-If you are unwilling to open up and show a little vulnerability, a conversation can feel stilted or fake.
-You have to give a little to get some in return, and quality getting-to-know-you questions almost always depend on a certain degree of vulnerability.
+- DON’T be afraid of vulnerability.
+If you are unwilling to open up and show a little vulnerability, a conversation can feel stilted, superficial or fake.
+You also have to give a little to get some in return, and quality getting-to-know-you questions almost always depend on a certain degree of vulnerability on your part.

 - DO ease into deeper questions.
 Begin with the “Starter” questions below to get the conversation flowing, and then use the “Deeper” questions to transition between small talk and real conversation.

 - DO understand the context of your conversation.
 Interview questions or questions that are appropriate for a professional setting can seem too aggressive on a date.